Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Introduction

-\paragraph{Sequential estimation, testing, and experimental design.} Sequential decision making has a long history in the statistics literature.
-In sequential estimation \cite{10.1214/aos/1176343643,10.1214/aos/1176348131} or testing \cite{wald1948optimum}, in addition to designing the estimator/test, the learner also needs to decide when to stop collecting more samples.
+Sequential decision making has a long history in the statistics literature.
+In sequential estimation \cite{10.1214/aos/1176343643,10.1214/aos/1176348131} or testing \cite{wald1948optimum}, in addition to designing the estimator/test, the learner also needs to decide when to stop collecting more observations.
 In sequential experimental design, the goal is to decide whether and which experiment to conduct given the outcomes of the past experiments \cite{bams/1183517370,10.1214/aoms/1177706205,10.2307/2284782}.
 Our framework falls broadly in the class of these problems.